ottozastrow/indexAnyFrontend/standlet/docs/docs/vigilance/Article 89 - Analysis of serious incidents and field safety corrective actions.md

    <p class="norm">5.&nbsp;&nbsp;The manufacturer shall provide a final
-report to the competent authority setting out its findings from the investigation by means of the electronic system referred to in Article&nbsp;92.
+report to the competent authority setting out its findings from the investigation by means of the electronic system referred to in [[[[Article&nbsp;92](../vigilanceArticle 92 - Electronic system on vigilance and on postmarket surveillance.md)](../vigilanceArticle 92 - Electronic system on vigilance and on postmarket surveillance.md)](../vigilanceArticle 92 - Electronic system on vigilance and on postmarket surveillance.md)](../vigilanceArticle 92 - Electronic system on vigilance and on postmarket surveillance.md).
 The report shall set out conclusions and where relevant indicate corrective actions to be taken.</p>
    <p class="norm">6.&nbsp;&nbsp;In the case of devices referred to in
+the first subparagraph&nbsp;of [[[Article&nbsp;1](../scope and definitionsArticle 1 - Subject matter and scope.md)](../scope and definitionsArticle 1 - Subject matter and scope.md)](../scope and definitionsArticle 1 - Subject matter and scope.md)(8) and where the serious
-the first subparagraph&nbsp;of Article&nbsp;1(8) and where the serious incident or field safety corrective action may be related to a substance which, if used separately, would be considered to be a medicinal product, the evaluating competent authority or the coordinating competent authority referred to in paragraph&nbsp;9 of this Article&nbsp;shall, inform the national competent authority or the EMA, depending on which issued the scientific opinion on that substance under Article&nbsp;52(9), of that serious incident or field safety corrective action.</p>
+incident or field safety corrective action may be related to a substance which, if used separately, would be considered to be a medicinal product, the evaluating competent authority or the coordinating competent authority referred to in paragraph&nbsp;9 of this Article&nbsp;shall, inform the national competent authority or the EMA, depending on which issued the scientific opinion on that substance under [[Article&nbsp;52](../conformity assessmentArticle 52 - Conformity assessment procedures.md)](../conformity assessmentArticle 52 - Conformity assessment procedures.md)(9), of that serious incident or field safety corrective action.</p>
    <p class="norm">In the case of devices covered by this Regulation in
+accordance with point&nbsp;(g) of [[[Article&nbsp;1](../scope and definitionsArticle 1 - Subject matter and scope.md)](../scope and definitionsArticle 1 - Subject matter and scope.md)](../scope and definitionsArticle 1 - Subject matter and scope.md)(6) and where the
-accordance with point&nbsp;(g) of Article&nbsp;1(6) and where the serious incident or field safety corrective action may be related to the derivatives of tissues or cells of human origin utilised for&nbsp;the manufacture of the device, and in the case of devices falling under this Regulation pursuant to Article&nbsp;1(10), the&nbsp;competent authority or the coordinating competent authority referred to in paragraph&nbsp;9 of this Article&nbsp;shall inform the competent authority for human tissues and cells that was consulted by the notified body in accordance with Article&nbsp;52(10).</p>
+serious incident or field safety corrective action may be related to the derivatives of tissues or cells of human origin utilised for&nbsp;the manufacture of the device, and in the case of devices falling under this Regulation pursuant to [[[Article&nbsp;1](../scope and definitionsArticle 1 - Subject matter and scope.md)](../scope and definitionsArticle 1 - Subject matter and scope.md)](../scope and definitionsArticle 1 - Subject matter and scope.md)(10), the&nbsp;competent authority or the coordinating competent authority referred to in paragraph&nbsp;9 of this Article&nbsp;shall inform the competent authority for human tissues and cells that was consulted by the notified body in accordance with [[Article&nbsp;52](../conformity assessmentArticle 52 - Conformity assessment procedures.md)](../conformity assessmentArticle 52 - Conformity assessment procedures.md)(10).</p>
    <p class="norm">7.&nbsp;&nbsp;After carrying out the evaluation in
-accordance with paragraph&nbsp;3 of this Article, the evaluating competent authority shall, through the electronic system referred to in Article&nbsp;92, inform, without delay, the other competent authorities of the corrective action taken or envisaged by the manufacturer or required of it to minimise the risk of recurrence of the serious incident, including information on the underlying events and the outcome
+accordance with paragraph&nbsp;3 of this Article, the evaluating competent authority shall, through the electronic system referred to in [[[[Article&nbsp;92](../vigilanceArticle 92 - Electronic system on vigilance and on postmarket surveillance.md)](../vigilanceArticle 92 - Electronic system on vigilance and on postmarket surveillance.md)](../vigilanceArticle 92 - Electronic system on vigilance and on postmarket surveillance.md)](../vigilanceArticle 92 - Electronic system on vigilance and on postmarket surveillance.md), inform, without delay, the other competent authorities of the corrective action taken or envisaged by the manufacturer or required of it to minimise the risk of recurrence of the serious incident, including information on the underlying events and the outcome